aungkhant0911/Snatcher/README.md

 - Java 8
 - Make sure "Drivers" folder is intact with "chromedriver.exe" and "geckodriver.exe" inside.
 - All the necessary library files for Selenium and OpenCV are supplied with the application.
 So no futher steps required!

+# Known Bugs And A Note To User

+- When using the browser initiated by the Snatcher:
+  - Use the very first default tab to navigate and do the capturing.
+Closing the default tab means restarting the browser.
+  - Currently more than one tab is not supported.
+The application will only use the first tab.

+- Though Partial Snatcher allows user to leave focus off the application during capturing process, it may leave black selection         window, resulting in subsequent captured images as pitch black.

+# Future Release

+The following are intended in the future releases in no particular order.

+- Bug fixes

+- Support for PDF version of pano

+- Image-to-Text translation for PDF version rather than just converting images to PDF

+- Support for parallel multiple tab capturing for full page capturing

+- Queueing multiple work orders for full page capturing

+- Support for feature to select and supress/delete away blocking or annoying webelement/div tag/iframes etc.. from a page
+  - This feature is similar to Inspect Element of major browsers ( right-click on a page).
+But they are non-programmer friendly.
+The version of this feature supported will be as simple as point and click.